kubeflow/xgboost-operator/config/samples/xgboost-dist/README.md

-**Start the distributed XGBoost train to store the model in cloud** if you use OSS
+**Start the distributed XGBoost train to store the model in cloud**

+If you use OSS
 ```
 kubectl create -f xgboostjob_v1alpha1_iris_train_oss.yaml
 ```
-if you use GCP
+If you use GCP
 ```
 kubectl create -f xgboostjob_v1alpha1_iris_train_gcp.yaml
 ```

 **Look at the train job status**

 If you use OSS
 ```
  kubectl get -o yaml XGBoostJob/xgboost-dist-iris-test-train-oss